zwiens/vancouverTrails.search/README.md

-# vancouverTrails.search
+# vancouverTrails - search
+Meant to be used in Tampermonkey.

-A script that prompts users for input to then filter the search on any www.vancouvertrails.com/trails/* domain.
+A script that prompts users for input to then filter the search on any www.vancouvertrails.com/trails/\* domain.

 Made mostly for personal use (found it difficult to navigate their trails listing, but like the description of the hikes and usability of the site.